omise/omise-ios/README.md

 }
 ```

-Alternatively you can also push the view controller onto a `UINavigationController` stack
+Alternatively, you can also push the view controller onto a `UINavigationController` stack
-like so:
+as follows:

 ```swift
 @IBAction func displayCreditCardForm() {